shivanshc/gcloud-instances/README.md

 listRoles.py: It can be used to list all the security roles of all the google cloud projects tied to a certain account.
 It also prints the info about who is assigned to what role and has the option to get more detailed info about any role if required.

+listVPNTunnels.py: It can be used to list all the VPN tunnels which are connected to a project for all the projects associated with the google cloud account being used.
+It prints all the relevant info for a VPN tunnel.

 ### Setup Instructions
 1. Clone this git repositroy.
 2. Install the python dependencies using (Could be done in a virtualenv if you wish)